vrk-kpa/suomifi-ui-components/src/core/Expander/Expander/Expander.md

 <ExpanderGroup
   OpenAllText="Open all"
-  AriaOpenAll="Open all expanders"
+  AriaOpenAllText="Open all expanders"
   CloseAllText="Close all"
-  AriaCloseAll="Close all expanders"
+  AriaCloseAllText="Close all expanders"
 >
   <Expander>
     <ExpanderTitle>Test expander 1</ExpanderTitle>